dswann101164/azure-noob-blog/posts/2025-12-02-will-ai-replace-azure-administrators-by-2030.md

 Not developers.
 Not lawyers.
 Not "tech workers" in some vague, hand-wavy sense.
 I mean the people who spend their days writing KQL queries, troubleshooting P1 incidents at 2 AM, and explaining to finance why certain projects are burning $15,000 a month in Azure costs.

 I'm one of those people.
 I manage enterprise Azure environments at scale - 40+ subscriptions, tens of thousands of resources, multiple Active Directory forests.
 And over the past six months, I've been experimenting with the exact AI tools that might eliminate my job.

+This analysis is part of our [AI-Assisted Azure Operations hub](/hub/ai/) exploring how AI tools transform cloud administration, productivity workflows, and career planning.

 Here's what I've learned.